-- 8.2 The Region III Administrator will document the problem incident, investigate the problem with the involved facility(s) and jurisdiction(s) in order to reach a suitable, timely resolution. - 8.3 The Region III Administrator will consolidate the findings and forward them to the Region III Council. - 8.4 The Region III Council will review the findings, recommend actions and make appropriate determinations as necessary. - 8.5 The Region III Council will submit a report of its findings to the Region III and State EMS Medical Directors.
+- 8.2 The Region III Administrator will document the problem incident and investigate the problem with the involved facility(s) and jurisdiction(s) to reach a suitable, timely resolution. - 8.3 The Region III Administrator will consolidate the findings and forward them to the Region III Council. - 8.4 The Region III Council will review the findings, recommend actions and make appropriate determinations as necessary. - 8.5 The Region III Council will report its findings to the Region III and State EMS Medical Directors.